dhruba180/simple-calculator/README.md

 ## 💻 How to Run

-Make sure Python is installed on your system.
+Make sure Python is already installed on your system.
 Run the script using:
 ```bash
 python3 --version